integrated-inferences/CausalQueries/cran-comments.md

-This is a minor release introducing changes focusing S3 methods and utility functions around two core classes: `causal_model` and `model_query`.
+This is a patch release fixing issues flagged by CRAN incoming checks.

 ## Test environments